Lower Mosaic Canyon

 The Hike

-About 0.09 miles from the trailhead, you get past the alluvial cliffs and into bedrock at the mouth of the canyon.
-At that point, you can see that the rocks at the edge of the wash are white.
+At about 0.09 miles from the trailhead (Wpt.
+02), the trail passes the alluvial cliffs and gets into bedrock at the mouth of Mosaic Canyon.
+At that point, the rock walls at the edge of the wash are white.
 This is water-polished marble (metamorphosed limestone).
-The white is exposed on the edges of the wash because it is water polished; above the wash, a thick patina of desert varnish darkens the marble.
+The white marble is exposed on the edges of the wash because it is water polished; above the wash, a thick patina of desert varnish darkens the marble.

 Mosaic Canyon

-The vegetation here is sparse as usual, and dominated by creosote bush.
-Higher up the canyon, you get into vegetation that is more diverse that includes pygmy cedar, Ephedra, prickly Penstemon, other shrubs, and many little annuals.
+The vegetation in this area is sparse, as usual for this desert, and dominated by creosote bush.
+Higher up Mosaic Canyon, the vegetation is more diverse and includes pygmy cedar, ephedra, a couple of other shrubs, and many little annuals when there has been enough rain.

-Continuing up the canyon for another 0.11 miles, you get to the bottom of the narrows.
+Continuing up Mosaic Canyon, at about 0.15 miles out, the trail arrives at the bottom of the Lower Narrows.
 Here, the east (left) side of the canyon is mostly white, water-polished marble, but the west (right) side is layered: the base layer is marble, but that is overlain by a cobbly conglomerate, which in turn is overlain by more-recent, finer-grained conglomerate alluvial materials.

 Mosaic Canyon

-Scrambling up the winding narrows, the rock is water-sculpted and water-polished, and you can see many examples of the marble and conglomerate mosaic in the walls of the canyon.
-Here, long ago the bedrock was crushed into small pieces, perhaps as a result of earthquake activity or maybe it was just gravel in the bottom of the wash, and then dissolved limestone filled in the spaces around the rubble and solidified to form solid rock.
 Later, the wash cut down through the rock, exposing the mosaic appearance.
-There are places along the edge of the wash where you can see that either the infilling process was not complete or the infill material has eroded away, revealing the 3-dimensional nature of the original rubble.
+There are places along the edge of the wash where either the infilling process was not complete or the infill material has eroded away, revealing the 3-dimensional nature of the original rubble.

 Mosaic Canyon